fsb3rke/phytonInterpeter/README.md

 # Phyton Interpeter
-## For those who write python instead of phython
+## For those who write phyton instead of python